arjankuijpers/Equinox_2D_version_0.1/README.md

 # Warning
-### this engine is not updated since 2013 and isnt compatible with some of the current WebAPI's.
+### this framework is not updated since 2013 and isnt compatible with some of the current WebAPI's.

 ### Name: Equinox 2D
 Author: Arjan Kuijpers